 - How an entity chooses to adopt the revenue recognition standard dictates the years during which revenue, and the direct effects of changes in accounting principles associated with contracts, will need to be restated.

 While there’s still a little bit of runway, the time to address revenue recognition is right now.
 Significant management judgment on accounting for revenue recognition will now be required, and the changes will have pervasive impacts on people, policies, processes and systems.

 As the Q1 2018 revenue recognition deadline nears, boards and investors as well as regulators will need to know what’s ahead during 2017.

 The good news is that making the move to the new standard can be a smooth and relatively painless transition, but that requires starting early and having a solid plan and process in place.

 If you have questions about revenue recognition, I’m happy to chat.
 At Bridgepoint Consulting, we can help your company with any of the activities/approaches mentioned above.
-Contact us today!
+Get in touch.